 Depending on the level of fog or visibility, also consider using fog lamps.

 There’s no point risking an accident to rush to a destination while the roads are slippery.
 The propensity for accidents is higher during the rain, and people are generally driving slower, so everything will take a bit longer than usual.
 Allowing enough time will mean you can account for the rainy traffic and also take it slow to avoid ending up in an accident.

 Even if your car has been serviced recently, you should check things like brakes for performance, tyre pressures and washer fluid levels.

 Slippery conditions take their toll on a car's brakes.
 If your car makes noises when you plant the anchors, or if the pedal feels like it’s going all the way to the floor, get them checked by an expert as soon as possible.

 You’ll also need to make sure windscreen wipers and washers are in good order.
 If the wipers leave streaks across the windscreen replace them.
 Anti-water protector will help rain water bead up and roll off your windshields and mirrors like it does off the proverbial duck’s back.

 Here are some tips for keeping your windscreen clear when it rains.

 Good tread is essential for grip on wet roads and you need a minimum of 1.5mm of tread depth across the face of the tyre.
-Also check your tyres regularly in the heat, and check your tyre pressures in the morning before leaving on your trip to avoid the heat altering the reading’s accuracy.
 Keep your tyre pressures at the recommended PSI, as underinflating them will use more fuel.

 Ensure your spare tyre is inflated and your jack and associated kit is in working order should you need to change a tyre.
 It’s also a good idea to carry something to kneel on should the roads be wet or hot.